RiverUp/networkTR/LabReport.md

 13. ![tcp7](tcp7.png)

 ## <font color=Crimson>Wireshark_IP</font>

+### Abstract
+investigate the IP protocol, focusing on the IP datagram.investigate the IP protocol, focusing on the IP datagram.
+We’ll do so by analyzing a trace of IP datagrams sent and received by an execution of the traceroute program.nvestigate the various fields in the IP datagram, and study IP fragmentation in detail.
+### Procedures
+1. Download and install pingplotter, and test it out by performing a few traceroutes.
+2. Start up Wireshark and begin packet capture (Capture->Start) and then press OK on the Wireshark Packet Capture Options screen
+3. start up pingplotter and enter the name of a target destination in the “Address to Trace Window.”
+Select the menu item Edit-> Options->Default Settings -> Engine and enter a value of 56 in the Packet Size field and then press OK.
+Then press the Trace button.
+4. send a set of datagrams with a longer length, by selecting Edit-> Options->Default Settings -> Engine and enter a value of 2000 in the Packet Size field and then press OK.
+Then press the Resume button.
+5. send a set of datagrams with a longer length, by selecting Edit-> Options->Default Settings -> Engine and enter a value of 3500 in the Packet Size field and then press OK.
+Then press the Resume button.
+6. Stop Wireshark tracing.
+### Results
   ![ip1](ip1.png)
+1. my address is 10.133.192.244
 2. ICMP
 3. There are 20 bytes in the packet header.
 Because there are totally 56 bytes, the packet's payload is 36 bytes.
 4. No, there are no packets that their ttl is the same.